janisgp/go_with_the_flows/README.md

 # Visualization

-For visualization with Mitsuba Renderer, we need to first install Mistsuba 2.0 following the [official documentation](https://www.mitsuba-renderer.org/).
-Note, mitsuba needs to be complied and ## sourced before using it.
+For visualization with Mitsuba Renderer, we need to first install and compile Mistsuba 2.0 following the [official documentation](https://www.mitsuba-renderer.org/).
+Note, mitsuba needs to be sourced before using it every time.
 Then run `evaluate_ae.py` with flag `--save` to generate the `.h5` file consisting of ground-thuth point clouds and corresponding generated point clouds.
 Subsequently, point clouds can be rendered by running:

 ```